noahares/raxtax/README.md

 ## Other Options

 `--skip-exact-matches` may be useful when running the database against itself to identify mislabeled sequences.
-Per default, RAxTax skips over exact sequences matches if there is **exactly one match** and outputs a confidence of 1.0 for the exact match.
+Per default, `raxtax` skips over exact sequences matches if there is **exactly one match** and outputs a confidence of 1.0 for the exact match.
 This option makes it so that any exact match is not considered for the analysis of a query sequence.

 `--make-db` can be used if you want to run the program with the same reference database for many different query files.
 If the reference database is large this will save significant time on repeat execution.

-`--threads` may be omited most of the time and RAxTax will use as many cores as your system has available.
+`--threads` may be omitted most of the time and `raxtax` will use as many cores as your system has available.
 Because the analysis is _embarrassingly parallel_, this is a sensible default.
 However, if you experience problems due to hyper-threading, you might want to reduce the number of threads, to increase parallel efficiency.

 `--redo` will enable overwriting of existing output files. **Use at your own risk!**